MichaelSasser/matrixctl/README.md

   -h, --help            show this help message and exit --version             show program's version number and exit -d, --debug           Enables debugging mode.
-  -s SERVER, --server SERVER
-                        Select the server. (default: "default") -c CONFIG, --config CONFIG
-                        A path to an alternative config file.
+  -s, --server SERVER   Select the server. (default: "default") -c, --config CONFIG   A path to an alternative config file.

 Commands:
   The following are commands, you can use to accomplish various tasks.